Eczema: Types, Causes, Photos, Treatment, and More

 Excessive irritation, inflammation, itchiness, dryness and roughness are the main symptoms.

 Moreover, the symptoms may flare up, subside for a while, and then again show up.

 Let’s dig in more!

-The symptoms may appear anywhere on your body.
-However, the most common areas are cheeks, scalp, inner elbows, arms or the back of knees.
+People with eczema will show the following signs and symptoms that may appear anywhere on their bodies.
+However, the most common areas are cheeks, scalp, inner elbows, arms, or the back of knees.

 It doesn’t spread with touch.
 Moreover, in a few cases, its severity decreases with age.